 In a sense, Alice was lucky because she could have lost her entire wallet balance.
 On the other hand, without understanding change addresses, Alice would likely be very confused about what happened to the missing 1 BTC.
 The same mistake could happen again.

-When used correctly, change addresses help prevent the identities and spending histories of Bitcoin users from being made public.
+When used correctly, directing change to a newly-generated address promotes privacy.
 But with this capability comes the potential for loss and theft.
 To avoid potentially costly mistakes, familiarize yourself with change addresses and how your wallet software implements them.

 I’m grateful to members of the Bitcoin Subreddit who helped clarify two key technical points in the original version of this article.